geraldine-mor/rathnure-rowfit/TESTING.md

 | Success |  ![screenshot of lighthouse report](documentation/lighthouse/lighthouse-success-mobile.png) | ![screenshot of lighthouse report](documentation/lighthouse/lighthouse-success-desktop.png) |
 | 404 | ![screenshot of lighthouse report](documentation/lighthouse/lighthouse-404-mobile.png) | ![screenshot of lighthouse report](documentation/lighthouse/lighthouse-404-desktop.png) |

+>[!NOTE]
+>Some images were not able to be compressed below 1MB abd this has had an effect on the performance of some pages.
+For future implementations I would attempt to resize the images to achieve faster loading times.

 ## Defensive Programming

 Defensive programming was manually tested with the below user acceptance testing: